I know many people ask their meditation teachers, Is It Bad To Fall Asleep While Meditating?

 The most common reasons people fall asleep while meditating are:

 – Unfortunately, many people live in a constant state of sleep deprivation.
-Jon Lieff, an MD specializing in neuropsychiatric studies at Harvard Medical School, believes “The only real way to not fall asleep during meditation is to get enough sleep.”
+Jon Lieff, an MD specializing in neuro-psychiatric studies at Harvard Medical School, believes “The only real way to not fall asleep during meditation is to get enough sleep.”

-According to the Center for Disease Control (CDC), there are nearly 70 million adults in the US alone who are suffering from some sort of sleep disorder.
+According to the Centers for Disease Control (CDC), there are nearly 70 million adults in the US alone who are suffering from some sort of sleep disorder.
 And if this is you, you need to address your tiredness before you will be able to establish an effective meditation practice.

 – Meditation is a process of self-reflection.….
 And often people are not wanting to ‘open that can of worms,’ so to speak!
 They effectively avoid self-reflection by falling asleep.

 It’s more often than not an unconscious reaction on their part.
 And if it is the reason why you are falling asleep, then efforts should be made to remain awake so the process of self-healing can take place.

 You can begin by reflecting upon any thoughts, feelings, and sensations you experience while meditating, particularly the stuff that makes you feel uncomfortable.
 This is the stuff that you are trying to avoid by falling asleep.